 3.7.
 Migrate to Better Hosting

-When timeouts happen all the time, this could mean that your host is not capable of keeping up with your website and you should find a new one.
+When timeouts happen all the time, this could mean that your host is not capable of keeping up with your website and you should find a new one hosting.

-- For hosting select a provider with WordPress web hosting options this includes Kinsta, WP Engine, and SiteGround.
+- For hosting select a provider with WordPress web hosting options this includes Kinsta, SiteGround, and others.
+For more information please read this article.

 - Look for features like managed hosting, dedicated resources, and advanced caching.